Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Discussion

-The methods in this paper belong to what we call a mean-based approach to sensitivity analysis.
-Each method assumes a connection between two conditional outcome mean functions of complier and noncompliers.
-For a binary outcome, the OR-based sensitivity analysis fully respects the observed outcome distribution.
-For continuous outcomes, however, the \mbox{GOR-,} MR- and SMDe-based sensitivity analyses have varying risk of conflict with the observed outcome distribution.
+The methods in this paper belong to a mean-centric approach to sensitivity analysis.
+Each assumes a connection between two conditional outcome mean functions of complier and noncompliers.
+For a binary outcome, the sensitivity analysis based on A4-OR fully respects the observed outcome distribution.
+For continuous outcomes, however, the sensitivity analyses based on A4-GOR, A4-MR and A4-SMDe alone may conflict with the observed outcome distribution.
 The MR-based model may predict out of range because it treats the outcome as unbounded.
-The other two methods use some additional information: the GOR-based model takes in user-specified outcome bounds and respects those bounds; the SMDe-based model is informed about conditional outcome variability and with that information (and an additional assumption on variance) offers a scale-free sensitivity parameter.
-Both models, however, may still contradict with the observed outcome distribution in subtle ways, e.g., predicting mean outcome is areas of low density.
-Use of these three sensitivity analyses for a continuous outcome requires care in selecting a range for the sensitivity parameter.
-With the MR-based method it is also important to examine the implied stratum-specific conditional outcome means.
+The other two methods use some additional information: the GOR-based model takes in user-specified outcome bounds and respects those bounds; the SMDe-based model is informed about conditional outcome variability and with that information offers a scale-free sensitivity parameter.
+To mitigate the out-of-range prediction problem that affects the MR-based and to a lesser degree of the SMD-based method, we propose a simple technique that requires an additional assumption of bounds on stratum-specific conditional outcome means.
+There remains, however, the risk of more subtle conflict (e.g., predicting mean outcome in the tail of the distribution).
+A different approach is to avoid conflicting with the observed data distribution \cite{Scharfstein2021,Franks2020,Robins2000} all together by anchoring on the conditional distribution of the outcome under control rather than just its mean plus bounds/variance.
+Such sensitivity analysis (described briefly in the preprint ~\cite{nguyen2023sensitivity}) will be presented in a separate manuscript.

-A different approach seeks to avoid conflicting with the observed data distribution \citep{Scharfstein2021,Franks2020,Robins2000}.
-This can be done by anchoring on the conditional distribution (rather than just mean plus bounds/variance) of the outcome given covariates under control.
-While more complicated, this uses more information from the data and avoids producing extreme results.
-This distribution-based sensitivity analysis, described briefly in the preprint \cite{nguyen2023sensitivity}, will be presented in a separate manuscript.
+One last comment: This paper provides technical solutions for doing sensitivity analysis, but does not address how to choose a relevant range for the sensitivity parameter and how to elicit and use expert opinion for this purpose.
+This is a topic that should receive more attention.